ohduran/ohduran.github.io/_posts/2018-10-24-read-me-a-pandas-tale.md

 4. `StopIteration` is raised here, so that means that it controls when the iteration stops at this abstraction level.
 To do so, it takes rows in chunks of size `self.chunksize`, and handles the end of the file by doing `min(size, self.nrows - self._currow)`, so that it doesn't *bite more than it can actually chew*.

-Let's regroup for a moment: `read_csv` is sort of a context manager, but not entirely, that calls a `TextFileReader` iterator to read the file.
-This `TextFileReader` iterates by instantiating `PythonParser` again and again, and stops when the file has ended.
+Let's regroup for a moment: `read_csv` calls a `TextFileReader` iterator to yield the file.
+A handbook case of try, yield, finally that makes up a context manager.
+This `TextFileReader` makes use of a recurrent instantiation of `PythonParser`, and stops when the file has ended.

 That was enough, but we risk losing sleep for weeks because of not knowing what the PythonParser does.
 Let us relieve ourselves from that.